davidmweber/scopus/README.md

 ------
 Scopus is a Scala interface to the [Opus codec](http://www.opus-codec.org).
 It is light and thin by design and gives programmers access to the bulk of the functionality in Opus.
-It uses [JNaerator](https://code.google.com/p/jnaerator/) to handle the native code and is presently restricted to Linux code.
+It uses JNI to handle the native code and is presently restricted to Linux code.
+JNA and Bridj both proved to be slower than JNI and have some awkward limitations to boot.
 Benchmarks performed on the encoder show that it is 9% slower than a native C implementation.
-On a 3.5Ghz i5, it runs at 300 times real time (complexity factor set to 2).
-The decoder runs at around 1300 times real time.
+On a 3.5Ghz i5, it runs at 380 times real time (complexity factor set to 2).
+The decoder runs at around 1580 times real time.

 The relevant headers for [Opus](http://www.opus-codec.org) are included in the source code as is the Linux 64bit library.
 The sources for Opus can be downloaded [here](http://www.opus-codec.org/downloads/).